hmcts/azure-policy/README.md

 Policies assignments must have a scope over which they take effect and this scope can be either a subscription or a management group.

+### Azure's built-in policy definitions

+In the Azure portal, browse to Policy, then definitions.
+Search for the required definition, then select it.
+The Definition ID will be displayed.

+For example

+`/providers/Microsoft.Authorization/policyDefinitions/59efceea-0c96-497e-a4a1-4eb2290dac15`

+This can then be used as the policyDefinitionId in your assignment assign.mynewpolicy.json file

 ### How to create a new policy definition

 Create a new sub-directory under `policies` and name it for the purpose of the policy e.g. tagging.